panicmechanic/ZMD/Readme.md

 Damage player - '#'

 MINOR TODO/BUGS:
-#- Figure out how to stop stumbling from calling ai.take_turn().
 #- get_player_effects and iterate_through_list seem to only
 	want to show the first element of each list on the GUI.
 #- Fix eat_food being called on map creation in weaponchances.py.
 #- Add estimated time length to major todo list below.
-#- Fix player_move_or_attack/play_game one of which seems to not be functioning correctly
-	and returning their moved/stumbled string properly.
-#- Fix this error that occurs occasionally on startup:

-			File "firstrl.py", line 662, in is_blocked
-				if map[x][y].blocked:
-			IndexError: list index out of range

-	I think it is because pygmys are trying to spawn beyond the wall/map.

-#- Occasional error:

-			File "weaponchances.py", line 493, in create_item
-    		objects.append(item)
-			UnboundLocalError: local variable 'item' referenced before assignment

-#- Figure out how to get fatal effect warning to display, line 535.
+#- Figure out how to get fatal effect warning to display on panel1, line 535.
-#- Not sure if wander randomly works.
-#-

 MAJOR TODO (in rough order):